viaacode/culturize-web/README.md

 ( If you get "Command 'docker-compose' not found..." you might not have installed Docker-compose or you have installed a newer version and you need to use `docker compose -f docker-compose.prod.yml up -d --build` and `docker compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput` )

+If you get unauthorized access on the last command (manage.py migrate) it can be that you first created the database container with the wrong credentials.
+You'll need to remove the attached docker volume to recreate the database with the correct credentials.
+You can list the docker volumes with 'docker volume ls' after you identified the database volume (will have db in it's name) you can remove it with 'docker volume rm <volume-name>'.

 ## API documentation: